MapsPeople/docs/collections/_api/v1/index.md

 ```

 The body of the request should end up containing a query string like this:

 `grant_type=password&client_id=client&username=<your username>&password=<your password>`

 #### Login with Google

 The [Google Accounts API](https://developers.google.com/identity/protocols/OAuth2) is to be used to obtain a valid Google token.
 Explaining this in detail is outside the scope of this document.

-When you got a valid response back from the Google Authorization Server, you need to send the token to the Auth API to authenticate you.
+When you get a valid response from the Google Authorization Server, send the token to the Auth API to authenticate you.

 You tell the Auth API that you are using Google login by setting `grant_type` to `google_id_token`.